 The ground and second floors of the main museum deal with the history of the Jewish community in Vienna.

-It emerges in society’s willingness to value the music and science, but reject the Jewish musicians and scientists who produced it.
+It emerges in society’s willingness to value music and science, but reject the Jewish musicians and scientists who produced it.
 Freud, for example, fled Vienna in 1938.

-When I left, I wondered if the exhibition was too gentle, too easy on the guilty: there are no images of concentration camp victims, for example.
+When I left, I wondered if the exhibition was too gentle, too easy on the guilty: I saw no images of concentration camp victims, for example.
 But that would, I imagine, be too personal for many visitors, and the message comes across, indirectly, anyway.
-Besides, in the end, the dominant theme is resilience.

-It is a thought-provoking experience.
+It all makes for a thought-provoking experience.

-Tickets & visitor information
+Tickets & visitor tips

-- There’s a supervised cloakroom (costs €1) at the main site and lockers at both sites
+- The main site has a supervised cloakroom with lockers available at both sites

 - All labels and overview texts are in both German and English (same goes for the special exhibitions)

 How to get to the Jewish Museum

-Alternatively, take bus 2A to “Plankengasse” or either the 2A or 1A to “Habsburgergasse”.
+Alternatively, take bus 2A to Plankengasse or either the 2A or 1A to Habsburgergasse.

 Address: Dorotheergasse 11, 1010 Vienna | Website

-The 1A and 3A bus have a stop nearby (“Schwertgasse”).
+The 1A and 3A bus have a stop nearby (Schwertgasse).
 It’s also just a short walk away from three subway stations:

-- Schottentor: U2 (and also the 1, 37, 38, 40, 41, 42, 43, 44 and 71 trams)
+- Schottentor: U2 (and also the 1, 37, 38, 40, 41, 42, 43, 44, D and 71 trams)

 - Herrengasse: U3